Chapter 1 : Abraxas Malfoy and a Christmas Past

 But Draco didn’t care.
 He responded with the shoulder shrug of indifference.
 He felt no happiness in any of those material things.
 He felt only bitterness... and guilt.
 After all, it was his own curiosity of those very gifts that got his dog killed.
 And now he wouldn’t be remotely interested in any Christmas gift ever again.
 So much so, that they eventually gave up on him and stopped buying Christmas gifts altogether.

-That’s why there were none under the tree now, ten years later.
+That’s why there were none under the tree now, nine years later.

 “Why did you show me this?”
-Draco said full of emotion.
-“Do you think I’d forgotten about it?”
-He snapped.
+Draco's voice choked with emotion.
+“Do you think I’d forgotten about it?” he snapped.

 “Draco, I show you this because it is time to forgive yourself and your father for what happened that night.”

-“Why should I?”
-He said through gritted teeth.
+“Why should I?” he asked through gritted teeth.
 “He killed Stella for protecting me.”

 “He killed her because he was in pain.
 She attacked him.
 You must forgive him.
 He didn’t mean to emotionally scar you in the process.”

 “But he did, didn’t he?
-The man is malicious in his intent in everything he does.”
+The man is malicious in everything he does.”

 “That’s not true.
 He sincerely apologized to you and was remorseful.”

-“He apologized and then turned around and justified the killing, just as you just did.”
+“He half-heartedly apologized and then turned around and justified the killing, just as you did.”

-“And you’ve been punishing him and your mother by ruining ten years of Christmases with your stubbornness ever since.”
+“And you’ve been punishing him and your mother by ruining nearly a decade of Christmases with your stubbornness ever since.”

 “I may be an old man living in a portrait now, but don’t think I don’t know that a dark war looms.
 I want you to think about that for a moment and ponder the thought that this might very well be your last Christmas with them.”

 “And that’s supposed to make a difference to me now?”
-He replied, his voice full of utter disdain.
+Draco replied, his voice dripping of utter contempt.

 Just then, loud clock chimes interrupted them.
 Malfoy Manor’s over-sized grandfather clock began to chime its one o’clock announcement.